Skip to main content

 Pricing is in USD; we accept all major international payment methods (Visa, Mastercard, AmEx, PayPal, crypto).
 Your bank converts the USD charge to JPY on the statement.
 We don't currently bill directly in JPY, but for annual contracts over $1,000 we can arrange wire transfer in any currency.

 Same as everywhere: 14 days, no questions asked.
 Refund within one billing cycle.
-Plenty of time to deploy, test latency from your office or your customer base, and decide if Tokyo works for your workload.
+That is deliberately enough time to deploy, measure the real round-trip from your own users in Japan, and walk away if Singapore is not close enough for your workload.

 What operating systems are available?